truj1ll0/mkdocs-help-center/docs/campaign-studio/getting-started/intro-to-the-designer.md

 The footer layout can only be added to the bottom of the page.
 It includes information about your organization, including the name, address, contact information, and social links.

-Use the editor to style the background color and opacity of the footer.
-And configure the logo and social links that appear.
+Use the editor to style the background color and opacity of the section.
+Also, select the **Configure** tab to edit the logo and social links that appear.

 ## Elements